KDE/digikam-doc/light_table/lighttable_advanced.rst

 Assigning Ratings, Labels and Tags
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can use the context menu on a preview image to easily assign Ratings, Labels, and Tags.
 Of course this menu is available in both the left and right pane.
 You can also use the **Caption** tab available on the left sidebar and on the right sidebar.
-More details about this tab is given in the :ref:`Caption View section <captions_view>` of this manual.
+More details about this tab is given in the :ref:`Captions View <captions_view>` section of this manual.

 After assigning these kinds of properties, you can find the marked items using the **Labels** and **Tags** tabs in the Main Window left sidebar.
 This will allow you to quickly post-process items that you tagged during your review of the items in Light Table.